dylanthspencer/March-Madness-Feature-Analysis-/README.md

 # March-Madness-Feature-Analysis-
 A coding project that webscrapes and develops models to determine if advanced regular season performance features can predict "upsets" better than just seeding.

-Week 5 - Determine the Data we want and find data sources to scrape from - Harri Week 6 - Perform web scraping and storing the data - Harri Week 7 - Processing, merging and cleaning the data. - Harri Week 8 - Create and scrape organized Matchup Data - Dylan
+Week 5 - Determine the Data we want and find data sources to scrape from - Harri \n Week 6 - Perform web scraping and storing the data - Harri Week 7 - Processing, merging and cleaning the data. - Harri Week 8 - Create and scrape organized Matchup Data - Dylan